CharlesShi12/pathfinding-visualizer/PROPOSAL.md

-gThe project I want to do is create a Cinder visualization application for the A* pathfinding algorithm, the Bidirectional Breadth First Search, and the Breadth First Search.
+The project I want to do is create a Cinder visualization application for the A* pathfinding algorithm, the Bidirectional Breadth First Search, and the Breadth First Search.
 The program would allow users to drag and create a terrain for the algorithms to run using something similar to the Naive Bayes structure (users click on the mouse to draw a black square).
 Then, there would be a